miracle2k/onkyo-eiscp/README.rst

 Note that the ``on_message`` handler is executed on the background thread, so you may want to use a queue.

-For consistancy, :meth:`eISCP.raw` and :meth:`eISCP.command` are still designed to artificially block, while :meth:`eISCP.send` is non-blocking.
+For consistancy, `eISCP.raw` and `eISCP.command` are still designed to artificially block, while `eISCP.send` is non-blocking.

 Device discovery